706 Naval Air Squadron

-706 Naval Air Squadron (706 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+706 Naval Air Squadron (706 NAS), often referred to as 706 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It most recently operated the Westland Sea King anti-submarine warfare helicopter between November 1969 and February 1998, based at RNAS Culdrose, Cornwall.

 Established as a fighter and torpedo-bomber training unit in Australia at the end of World War Two, it was briefly reformed as a helicopter squadron in the early 1950s, before becoming a helicopter training unit in 1962, and operating until 1998.

 History

 Crew Pool & Refresher Flying Training School (1945-1946)

-The squadron was formed in the United Kingdom in January 1945 and sailed for Australia in February, arriving in March, where it was officially commissioned on 10 April 1945 at RNAS Schofields, MONAB III, near Schofields, New South Wales.
-It operated as a refresher training and conversion unit for the British Pacific Fleet, flying the Grumman Avenger torpedo bomber, the Fairey Barracuda torpedo and dive bomber, the Vought Corsair fighter aircraft, the Fairey Firefly fighter and anti-submarine aircraft, the Grumman Hellcat fighter aircraft and the Supermarine Seafire fighter aircraft.
+The squadron was formed in the United Kingdom in January 1945 and sailed for Australia in February, arriving in March, where it was officially commissioned on 10 April 1945 at RNAS Schofields (HMS Nabthorpe), the name for MONAB III, which was installed at RAAF Station Schofields, near Schofields, New South Wales.
+The unit operated as a refresher training and conversion unit for the British Pacific Fleet.
+It operated with the American Grumman Avenger torpedo bomber, the British Fairey Barracuda torpedo and dive bomber, the American Vought Corsair fighter aircraft, the British Fairey Firefly fighter and anti-submarine aircraft, the American Grumman Hellcat fighter aircraft and the British Supermarine Seafire fighter aircraft.
 The squadron was equipped with thirty-six total aircraft, six of each of the operational types then in use with the British Pacific Fleet.

-In late August, following the surrender of Japan, the unit was transferred to MONAB VI HMS Nabstock at Maryborough, Queensland, and in October moved again to MONAB I at Nowra, New South Wales.
-In January 1946 the unit returned to Schofields, and was disbanded on 31 May 1946.
+In late August, following the surrender of Japan, the squadron was transferred to MONAB VI or RNAS Maryborough (HMS Nabstock), which was located at Maryborough Airport at Maryborough, Queensland and in October moved again, this time to MONAB I, or RNAS Nowra (HMS Nabbington) which was located at Nowra, New South Wales.
+In January 1946 the unit returned to RNAS Schofields and later disbanded on 31 May 1946.